Certificate in Teaching Excellence Program (CTEP)

 - Click this link to register with Free Canvas and enroll in the course

 - Save this URL in your bookmarks (https://canvas.instructure.com/courses/954112).
 It is the location of this course, and can be accessed from any browser.

 That’s it!
 You can begin by accessing the Modules page.
-The staff of the Division of Teaching Excellence & Innovation can answer questions upon request.
-We recommend that once you have completed three modules that you contact Dr. Danny Mann at email@example.com and ask for a progress check.
+The staff of the Division of Teaching Excellence and Innovation can answer questions upon request.
+Once you finish the modules, including all of the observations, contact Dr. Matthew Mahavongtrakul at firstname.lastname@example.org to schedule an exit interview.

 In What Order Should I Complete the Modules?

 You can complete the Modules in any order, but here’s a suggestion: